Hierarchical certification of nonclassical network correlations: Nonlinear inequalities for chain networks

-In contrast, if less than half of the sources in the network are classical (for instance, when $\sA_{2i}$ and $\sA_{2i+1}$ share one classical variable while the remaining pairs share quantum systems), the situation is similar to that in Eq.~\eqref{DD6}.
+If less than half of the sources in the network are classical, the situation is similar to that in Eq.~\eqref{DD6}.
 Namely, the joint correlations generated by either $\cN_1$ or $\cN_2$ achieve the maximal bound of $\sqrt{2}$ for the inequality \eqref{DD5} with $n-1$ parties, i.e., $I^{\frac{2}{n}}+J^{\frac{2}{n}}\leq \sqrt{2}$.
-This means that, in the case of an even number of parties and less than half of the sources being classical, we currently cannot witness $\ell$-QNN with $\ell<n/2$.
+This means that, in the case of an even number of parties and less than half of the sources being classical (i.e., for $\ell<n/2$), it is not currently possible to witness $\ell$-QNN.